DrakirL/DrakirL.github.io/p10/class/rogue.md

 After you've dealt this extra damage, you can't do so again until you regain your Actions.
 ### Level 1: Opportunist
 You gain Advantage on a Weapon Attack you make against a creature in the following situations:
- + If the Attack is a Sudden Strike.
+ + Your Attack is a Sudden Strike.
- + If the target creature is downed or ???
+ + The target creature is Downed or Grappled.
 (DETAILS?)
- + If you have an allied creature within 5 feet of the target creature on the opposite side from where you are attacking it.
+ + You have an allied creature within 5 feet of the target creature on the opposite side from where you are attacking it.
 ### Level 1: Rogue Subclass
 You choose a Rogue Subclass and gain its Level 1 Features.

 ### Level 2: Cunning Action/Multitasking?
 An extra action to use each turn?
-Regain one used action on your turn?
+Regain one used Action on your turn?
+One time "use at any time to regain your spent Actions"?

 ### Level 2: Uncanny Dodge
-When you are hit by an incoming Weapon Attack, you can use 1 Action to reduce the weapon damage dealt by half.
+When you are hit by a Weapon Attack, you can use 1 Action to reduce the weapon damage dealt by half.

 ### Level 3: Subclass Feature
 You gain the Level 3 Feature of your chosen Rogue Subclass.

 ### Level 4: Evasion/Prepared for the worst?
-If you would make a Save to halve incoming damage, you instead take the halved damage if you fail, and no damage if you succeed. <br>
+If you would make a Save to halve incoming damage, you may use 1 Action to instead take the halved damage if you fail, and no damage if you succeed.
-Agility Only?
-Requires 1 Action?

 ### Level 5: Subclass Feature
 You gain the Level 5 Feature of your chosen Rogue Subclass.

 ### Level 6: Reliable Talent?
-When you make a Skill Check using a Skill you are Proficienct in and roll a 9 or lower on the die, you may replace it with a natural 10 instead?
+When you make a Skill Check using a Skill and roll a number on the die that is lower than that Skill, you may treat it as if it had rolled that number instead.

 ### Level 7: Subclass Feature
 You gain the Level 7 Feature of your chosen Rogue Subclass.